 2) Mexican night, where you add some black beans to your cooked hamburger, to stretch it out and make it healthier.
 Provide cut-up tomatoes, canned corn and shredded lettuce.
-A low-fat ranch dressing is good, along with generic salsa and/or sour cream.
-Soft shells would be healthier than hard shells, and more filling too.

 3) Chicken breast/veggie night.
 You could let the teenagers take turns finding an appropriate recipe each week and get them involved.

 4) They will all love a pizza night, with individualized pizzas maybe, to each person's liking.
 Just provide lots of toppings, keep it casual and fun.

 5) Soup night.